-OVERVIEW OF STORY WRITING
+DAY 1: OVERVIEW OF STORY WRITING

-THE PRACTICE OF FOOD WRITING
+DAY 2: THE PRACTICE OF FOOD WRITING

 This class reviews published pieces and explores what makes them great, good or bad, and what can make them better.
-In addition, Alan discusses interview techniques, how to craft unexpected and challenging questions and revisits pitches from the prior week’s assignment.
+In addition, Alan discusses interview techniques, how to craft unexpected and challenging questions and revisits pitches from the prior class assignment.

-THE RESTAURANT REVIEW
+DAY 3: THE RESTAURANT REVIEW

 Alan Richman will share his life and philosophy as a critic.
 He’ll also cover voice and point of view, the star system, food criticism (past and present), the ethics of reviewing and the freedom of style and expression that reviewing offers.
 Guest speaker Tanja Yokum (Director of Marketing and PR, The Patina Group) will discuss the role of PR and the tactics of a good publicist, for example crafting effective press releases and managing crisis communications.

 In this final class, Alan assigns an in-class writing exercise for peer review.
 He will stress the power of word choices, along with the differences between line editing and copy editing.